5 marketing metrics to track in 2022

 Leads are the second most important marketing number you should track.
 How often have you said, “If we only had more leads!”
 Every business needs more leads, but how do you decide how many leads you need, and what is a good lead?

-What usually happens is marketing hands over leads to sales.
+What usually happens is marketing hands over marketing qualified leads to sales.
 However, marketing gets upset when sales doesn’t do anything with the leads.
 There are zero conversions, and no increased pipeline.
 No new revenue.
-The result is sales is unhappy that marketing gives them crap leads.
+The result is a weak marketing funnel and sales is unhappy that marketing gives them crap leads.
 This conflict doesn’t bring people together, and it’s a common occurrence.
 Many companies spend too much time defining and measuring the process.
 This includes lead definitions and scoring, demand generation templates, and predictive investment attribution.

 What’s missing?
 What’s the one thing that we haven’t covered?
 Customers!